 Restrictions on Parkways, Bridges and Tunnels

 U-Haul trucks are not considered to be commercial vehicles where licensing is concerned and can be driven with a normal drivers license.
 However, the NYC DOT has different qualifications and may restrict where and when you may drive your moving truck, for height, weight or if the truck has commercial branding on it.
 You can learn more about NYC vehicle classifications here.
-If you are renting a moving truck you can learn more about New York parkway restrictions in our blog post here.

 Parking can sometimes be troublesome in Brooklyn.
 If you have a car, then you may want to leave it in a convenient space until you get your moving truck, then switch it out when you are ready to move.
 If your building has a specific loading bay or space, then check with your building administration to see about the rules for using it.
 If you are parking on the street, be sure to follow all parking regulations.
 No one wants to have to deal with a parking ticket when they are busy moving.
 You can find the NYC alternate side parking restrictions here.